SeldonIO/alibi/doc/source/overview/high_level.md

 :::

 Note that IG is a white-box method that requires access to the model internals in order to compute the partial derivatives.
 Alibi provides support for TensorFlow models.
-For example given a Tensorflow classifier trained on the wine quality dataset we can compute the IG attributions (see [notebook](../examples/overview.ipynb)) by doing:
+For example given a TensorFlow classifier trained on the wine quality dataset we can compute the IG attributions (see [notebook](../examples/overview.ipynb)) by doing:

 ```ipython3